djt20djt20/basic_package/readme.md

-This is a package with a package that I put together
+This is a repo with a basic package that I put together